 After weighing up other factors, such as the amount of money I could save by staying at home instead of moving and the smaller class sizes at USQ, I decided to change my QTAC preferences.
 My decision to choose the cheaper option of living at home proved to be a good one as staying at home provided me with the opportunity to travel overseas with the money I saved in my first year.

 The process of changing my preferences was really easy and was all completed through the QTAC website using 1 of my 3 free preference changes.
 I placed the Bachelor of Engineering and Bachelor of Business dual degree at USQ as my first preference and was offered a place to study in the January offer round.
 After lots of hard work and one program change, I can say that I’m extremely happy with my decision.
 Not only am I happy with my grades, which are where they are now because of the support from academic staff, but I’ve had the opportunity to give my studies a practical edge with paid roles at the uni.
-I’ve worked for the Student Services team as well as getting out and about as a Student Ambassador during my time at USQ.
+I’ve worked for the Student Health and Wellbeing team as well as getting out and about as a Student Ambassador during my time at USQ.